 FUSE

-The FUSE solution implements a virtual file system that aggregates a disk file system as a cache and LTFS E. By using a virtual file system an appropriate level can be chosen about how much information is shown regarding the underlying storage (disk or tape).
+The FUSE solution implements a virtual file system that aggregates a disk file system as a cache and LTFS LE.
+By using a virtual file system an appropriate level can be chosen about how much information is shown regarding the underlying storage (disk or tape).
 Data movement from disk to tape can be performed invisible to the user.

 The following chart shows how migration works regarding FUSE implementation: